JuliaMolSim/Libxc.jl/README.md

 ## Status
-Full support for evaluating LDA, GGA and meta-GGA functionals as shown above.
+Full support for evaluating LDA, GGA and meta-GGA functionals on CPUs as shown above.
+Experimental GPU support by dispatching to the CUDA version of libxc when `evaluate` is called with `CuArray`s.

 Hybrid or range-separated hybrids and VV10-type functionals export parameters required in the host programs as properties of the `Functional` Julia object.
 For example
 ```julia